Turkish president says does not welcome spy chief's election bid

-ANKARA Turkey's President Tayyip Erdogan said he did not welcome a decision by the country's powerful spy chief to quit and run for parliament, signalling a possible rift among the ruling elite over plans for looming elections.
+ANKARA, Feb 9 Turkey's President Tayyip Erdogan said he did not welcome a decision by the country's powerful spy chief to quit and run for parliament, signalling a possible rift over plans for looming elections among the ruling elite.

-Erdogan's reaction to the move by Hakan Fidan, one of his main allies, surprised analysts who predicted the intelligence chief would stand in June elections, depicting it as part of a plan to strengthen the ruling party's power base in parliament.
+Erdogan's reaction to the move by Hakan Fidan, one of his main allies, surprised commentators who had widely predicted the intelligence chief would stand in June elections - and depicted it as part of a plan to strengthen the ruling party's power base in parliament.

 "I don't view his candidacy positively.
 I said this to the prime minister," Erdogan told reporters at Istanbul airport on Sunday.

-"Hakan Fidan is Erdogan’s man in Turkey’s intelligence community.
-He is at the centre of the Kurdish peace talks ... and Turkey’s Syrian policy.
-Who can replace him?" said Jonathan Friedman, of political risk consultancy Stroz Friedberg.
+"Hakan Fidan is Erdogan's man in Turkey's intelligence community.
+He is at the centre of the Kurdish peace talks ... and Turkey's Syrian policy.
+Who can replace him," said Jonathan Friedman, senior associate at Stroz Friedberg.

 The Turkish constitution demands that the president remains impartial, and Erdogan acknowledged Fidan's candidacy was a matter for loyalist Prime Minister, Ahmet Davutoglu.